What does “perfect vision” actually mean?

 One important detail: monovision correction is not permitted.
 The FAA requires that you see clearly in each eye separately.
 That means no single-eye distance/near splitting — your correction must be symmetrical and functional for all phases of flight.

-What About LASIK or PRK?
+What about LASIK or PRK?

 If you’ve chosen laser eye surgery to correct your vision, the FAA doesn’t penalize you.
 In fact, pilots opt for these procedures all the time.
 The key is that your post-op acuity stabilizes and meets FAA expectations.